WorldofKerry/leetcode-cheese/README.md

 # Leetcode Live Solution Finder
+Run the script during an coding interview.
+The script will parse your speech input, and show you the solution to the most similar leetcode question from Blind75.
 ## In Action
 ```
 Transcribed text: design a data structure that supports adding new words and finding if a string matches any previously added string